Workshops

 Upcoming AuSM Workshops

 All workshops are presented virtually unless otherwise noted.
+Virtual workshops are recorded and available for viewing for one month after the workshop date.

 All AuSM members receive a $20 coupon towards a class or workshop of their choice!